GRAPHSHAP: Explaining Identity-Aware Graph Classifiers Through the Language of Motifs: Experiments

-As mentioned above, for all five datasets we run the whole \method pipeline, training a graph convolutional neural network as black-box and building a marginalisation lattice.
+As mentioned above, for all five datasets we run the whole \method pipeline, training a GNN with the same architecture as \S\ref{sec:sythentic_data_generation} as black-box, obtaining a test accuracy of $0.8 \pm 0.02$ in all cases.
+We computed the Shapley-based explanation scores for each graph in the test set.
 We then computed all depth-based approximations: with 8 motifs, the approximation depth spans from 1 to 4, included.
-We also remark that a depth-4 approximation takes into account all edges and therefore trivially corresponds to the exact explanation scores.
+We also remark that a depth-4 approximation takes into account all depths and therefore corresponds to the exact explanation scores.
 We compared each approximation with the exact explanation scores by means of Pearson correlation to measure how much approximations can portray the relative importance of the exact explanation scores.

-The results of this experiment are reported in Figure~\ref{fig:pearson}.
-Each boxplot represents the distribution of Pearson correlation scores over the test set of 1,000 graphs, for a given approximation depth and feature correlation level.
+The results of this experiment are reported in Figure~\ref{fig:kernel}.
+Each boxplot represents the distribution of Pearson correlation scores over the test set of 500 graphs, for a given approximation depth and feature correlation level.
 As expected, the higher the approximation depth, the better the explanation values are approximated to the exact values.
-While within the datasets we observe some fluctuations, with graphs whose explanation rankings are exactly the same even when calculated on depth=1, while others have explanations ranking with some mismatches.
-Besides the within-dataset fluctuations, we also observe that datasets with stronger correlation among motifs converge slower to the exact ranking.
-However, we observe that in all scenarios three quarters of the correlation scores are above 0.95, meaning that depth-1 approximated explanation scores already achieve a very good approximation to the exact feature importance.
-This is remarkable, given that depth-1 approximation requires two marginalisations per feature, while the computation of exact explanation scores requires to perform an exponential number of marginalisations.
+While the results show some fluctuations amongst the datasets, we observe that in all depth-1 scenarios the correlation scores are above 0.95, meaning that depth-1 approximated explanation scores already achieve a very good approximation to the exact feature importance.
+This is remarkable, given that depth-1 approximation requires two marginalisations per feature, while the computation of exact explanation scores requires to perform an exponential number of marginalisations.\\